The Castaways (band)

 The Castaways are an American rock band from the Twin Cities in Minnesota, United States.
+They were formed in 1963.

 The band's only hit single was "Liar, Liar".
-Written by band leader James Donna and drummer (and band co-founder) Dennis Craswell, the song was produced by Timothy D. Kehr and released by Soma Records, reaching number 12 on the Billboard Hot 100 chart in 1965.
+Written by keyboardist and band leader Jim Donna and drummer (and band co-founder) Dennis Craswell, the song was produced by Timothy D. Kehr and released by Soma Records, reaching number 12 on the Billboard Hot 100 chart in 1965.
 "Liar, Liar" was later featured in the films Good Morning, Vietnam and Lock, Stock and Two Smoking Barrels and was covered by Debbie Harry in Married to the Mob.
 The Castaways performed "Liar, Liar" in the 1967 beach movie, It's a Bikini World.
-Their followup, "Goodbye Babe", was another local hit, but did not break nationally.
+Their follow up, "Goodbye Babe", was another local hit, but did not break nationally.

 Although the group released several more singles throughout the 1960s, they never released an album, until the appearance of their 1999 Greatest Hits compilation.

 History

 The original members were Jim Donna on keyboards, Robert Folschow and Roy Hensley on guitars, Dick Roby on bass guitar and vocal, and Dennis Craswell on drums.
 Folschow sang the distinctive falsetto vocal on "Liar, Liar", and Dick Roby contributed the scream.

+In 1966 Jim Donna left the band.
+Bob Folschow ended up being drafted into the army.
+The band ended up breaking up two years after this in 1968.
+Jim Donna restarted The Castaways in the 1970s with new members.